The Lamb Lies Down on Broadway Tour: Overview

 The tour featured at the time some of the biggest instruments used by the band, including Rutherford's double-neck Rickenbacker guitar / Microfrets six-stringed bass and the largest drum kit ever used by Collins.
 The tour's stage show involved three backdrop screens that displayed 1,450 slides, designed by artist Jeffrey Shaw, from eight projectors and a laser lighting display.
 Banks claims that the slides came close to working perfectly on only four or five occasions.
-The tour was the high point of Gabriel's use of theatrics and costumes.
-He changed his appearance with a short haircut and styled facial hair and dressed as Rael in a leather jacket, T-shirt and jeans.
+Gabriel changed his appearance with a short haircut and styled facial hair and dressed as Rael in a leather jacket, T-shirt and jeans.
 During "The Lamia", he surrounded himself with a spinning cone-like structure decorated with images of snakes.
 In the last verse, the cone would collapse to reveal Gabriel wearing a body suit that glowed from lights placed under the stage.
 "The Colony of Slippermen" featured Gabriel as one of the Slippermen, covered in lumps with inflatable genitalia that emerged onto the stage by crawling out of a penis-shaped tube.
 Gabriel recalled the difficulty in placing his microphone near his mouth while in the costume.
 "Phil Collins hated the Slipperman outfit," Gabriel admitted to Mark Blake.
 "In fact, the whole band did, especially the fact that it had these huge inflatable testicles… But I was acting out a character and the audience were getting off on it.
 I was the interpreter between the band and the audience.
 Actually, Phil always appreciated that, but I don't think the others always did."
 Collins admitted at times the tour was ostentatious and "inspiration for Spinal Tap."
 For "it.", an explosion set off twin strobe lights that reveal Gabriel and a dummy figure dressed identically on each side of the stage, leaving the audience clueless as to which was real.
 The performance ended with Gabriel vanishing from the stage in a flash of light and a puff of smoke.
 During the final concert of the tour, roadie Geoff Banks acted as the dummy on stage, wearing nothing but a leather jacket.